 The two most important filter feeders were the aliens M. galloprovincialis and B. glandula.
-These were the characteristic species at most shores and zones.
+These were the characteristic species at most shores and zones, although the barnacle appears to be declining in abundance over time with only empty shells and base plate scars left on rocks at some sites.
 The latter is most abundant in the mid shore zone of semi-exposed sites, but rarer at exposed sites and low shores.
 Mytilus galloprovincialis, on the other hand, is most abundant at wave-exposed sites and lower down the shore.
-One of the greatest threats to rocky shore communities in Saldanha Bay is the introduction of alien species via shipping, and their potential to become invasive (see Chapter 13 for detailed information on invasive species).
+One of the greatest threats to rocky shore communities in Saldanha Bay is the introduction of alien species via shipping, and their potential to become invasive (see Chapter 12 for detailed information on invasive species).

-11 FISH COMMUNITY COMPOSITION AND ABUNDANCE
+10 FISH COMMUNITY COMPOSITION AND ABUNDANCE

 The waters of Saldanha Bay and Langebaan Lagoon support an abundant and diverse fish fauna.
 Commercial exploitation of the fish within the Bay and lagoon began in the 1600s by which time the Dutch colonists had established beach-seine fishing operations in the region (Poggenpoel 1996).
-These fishers' targeted harders Liza richardsonii and other shoaling species such as white steenbras Lithognathus lithognathus and white stumpnose Rhabdosargus globiceps.
+These fishers targeted harders Chelon richardsonii and other shoaling species such as white steenbras Lithognathus lithognathus and white stumpnose Rhabdosargus globiceps.
 Most of the catch was dried and salted for supply to the Dutch East India Company boats, troops and slaves at the Castle in Cape Town (Griffiths et al. 2004).
-Commercial netfishing continues in the area today and although beach-seines are no longer used, gill-net permits holders targeting harders landed an estimated 590 tonnes valued at approximately R1.8 million during 1998-1999 (Hutchings & Lamberth 2002a).
+Commercial netfishing continues in the area today, and although beachseines are no longer used, gill-net permits holders targeting harders landed an estimated 590 tonnes valued at approximately R1.8 million during 1998-1999 (Hutchings & Lamberth 2002a).
 Species such as white stumpnose, white steenbras, silver kob Argyrosomus inodorus, elf Pomatomus saltatrix, steentjie Spodyliosoma emarginatum, yellowtail Seriola lalandi and smooth hound shark Mustelus mustelus support large shore angling, recreational and commercial boat line-fisheries which contribute significantly to the tourism appeal and regional economy of Saldanha Bay and Langebaan.
 In addition to the importance of the area for commercial and recreational fisheries, the sheltered, nutrient rich and sun warmed waters of the Bay provide a refuge from the cold, rough seas of the adjacent coast and constitute an important nursery area for the juveniles of many fish species that are integral to ecosystem functioning.